What are the symptoms of pulmonary fibrosis?

-The different types of pulmonary fibrosis have similar symptoms, which is one of the reasons why you need to take tests and speak to a specialist consultant to find out exactly which type you have.
+The different types of pulmonary fibrosis have similar symptoms.
+You’ll have tests and speak to a specialist consultant to find out exactly which type you have.

-Your shortness of breath may also be affected by other long-term conditions, such as chronic obstructive pulmonary disease (COPD), heart disease and being overweight.
+Shortness of breath can be also be caused or affected by other long-term conditions, such as chronic obstructive pulmonary disease (COPD), heart disease and being overweight.

 A cough that doesn’t go away and feeling very tired all the time are two other symptoms of pulmonary fibrosis.